Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Introduction

-Causal graphical models have focused on learning structure from CRISPR-based gene knockdown or overexpression-based Perturb-seq.
-These perturbations are modest, slightly shifting cell state but not pushing cells into distinct cell types.
-However, new ORF overexpression single-cell experiments provide large perturbations, providing insights into previously unexplored aspects of dynamic gene regulation during differentiation.
-In particular, the Transcription Factor (TF) Atlas applied single-cell resolution assays to systematically study the effects of overexpression of 1,836 TFs in embryonic stem cells, generating more than 1.1 million cell profiles measured 7 days after TF perturbation \citep{Joung2023}.
-TFs, proteins that bind to the genome to regulate gene expression, play a crucial role in defining cell states.
-TF overexpression can induce significant changes in cell fate that mimick those of natural development, allowing us to model how TFs direct stem cells along trajectories into diverse differentiated cell types such as myocytes and neurons.
-Since gene regulation during differentiation is inherently dynamic, accurately capturing these dynamics is essential to effectively modeling interventional distributions under TF overexpression.
-Extensive fluorescent experiments in yeast and E. coli have demonstrated that gene regulatory dynamics can be effectively modeled by nonlinear dynamical systems \citep{alon2006introduction,setty2003detailed, kalir2004using}.
+Causal graphical models have traditionally focused on learning graph structures from CRISPR-based gene knockdown or overexpression Perturb-seq.
+These perturbations typically induce modest changes, slightly shifting cell state without driving transitions into distinct cell types.
+In contrast, new ORF overexpression single-cell experiments enable large perturbations, allowing us to explore a wider spectrum of cell states and regulations.
+Notably, the Transcription Factor (TF) Atlas applied single-cell resolution assays to systematically study the effects of overexpressing 1,836 TFs in embryonic stem cells, yielding more than 1.1 million cell profiles collected 7 days after perturbation \citep{Joung2023}.
+TFs, proteins that bind DNA to regulate gene expression, play a crucial role in defining cell states.
+Their overexpression can induce fate transitions that closely mimic natural development processes, thereby offering a means to model how TFs direct stem cells along trajectories toward diverse differentiated cell types, such as myocytes and neurons.
+However, causal graphical models lack an explicit representation of the underlying regulatory dynamics governing gene expression.
+Extensive fluorescence-based experiments have demonstrated that gene regulatory dynamics can be effectively modeled by non-linear dynamical systems \citep{alon2006introduction,setty2003detailed, kalir2004using}.
+Modeling these non-linear dynamics is essential for a more accurate representation of gene regulation under genetic interventions.

+Lastly, many existing methods fail to account for the biologically important concept of gene modules.
+In complex eukaryotic cells, sets of functionally related genes exhibit highly correlated expression patterns across cell types and conditions.
+The “gene modules” (often referred to as pathways) are typically co-regulated by specific transcription factors.
+In addition to being biologically well-motivated, gene modules reduce computational and statistical complexity from learning $n^2$ variables to $2n \times d$ ($n$ = number of genes, $d$ = number of modules) and improve performance in network recovery \citep{segal2005learning}.
+The inferred gene modules also enable biological interpretation, which we determine by assessing their overlap with gene sets from databases such as Gene Ontology (GO) \cite{Gene_Ontology_Consortium}.